AlinaTendler/LHL-Project-1-SQL/README.md

        - Duplicated rows (i.e. rows with the same visitID)

   7. ERD Generation.
 Please see the pic

 ## Results

-(fill in what you discovered this data could tell you and how you used the data to answer those questions)
+1. I cleaned the data and attempted to normalize it.
+2. Answered all 5 questions.
+3. Found 5 more insights.
+4. Mentioned potential problems and queries to prevent them during QA.
+5. Created ERD.

 ## Challenges
 There was no documentation, so it was hard to understand what each column represented only by its name.
 Logically, visitorID should be a unique value in all_sessions and analytics, but analytics, for example, had over 4 000 000 duplicates by visitorID.
+Information was incomplete for almost all the questions: I tried to use the most complete information I had, so for example, when I didn't have enough data for revenue, I used sum(quantity*price) to get more information.

 ## Future Goals
 If it were a real task, I would doubt the data's reliability and thoroughly check how it was gained and processed.
 All the results I received are not reliable.
 Also, if I had more time, I would check "full-duplicates" instead of relying on logic and deleting duplicates by visitID.
 And I would resolve the issue with the Primary Key because I have 1 primary key for two tables.